cloudback/docs/content/features/various-backup-storages.md

 ## Register your storage

-In order to tell Cloudback to store backups into your storage, please use `+ New storage` button in the settings of the repository.
-The button opens a simple wizard that guides you through registration process.
+In order to tell Cloudback to store backups into your storage, please use the `+ New storage` button in the settings of the repository.
+The button opens a simple wizard that guides you through the registration process.
 Please refer to a particular storage page to learn about specific steps.

-Please note, that you could apply recently registered storage to all your repositories using `Builk Operations` menu.
+Please note, that you could apply recently registered storage to all your repositories using the `Bulk Operations` menu.

 <p align="center">
   <img src="/static/features/storages-wizard.png" data-alt="/static/features/storages-wizard.gif"